 - a.
 The following standards are minimum driveway standards to be applied to residential driveways serving no more than three (3) residences located on a single parcel.
 Residential driveways servicing four (4) or more residences shall meet the requirements of Section 6.12.
 (CCR T.14, Section 1271.00 / 1273.10) - b.
+Residential driveways shall provide fire department access from the nearest Shasta County recognized private or public roadway to within 50 feet of each residence on the parcel.
+(CCR T.14, Section 1273.10) - b.
 Following are minimum residential driveway standards: - 1.
 Driveway Road Width (CCR T. 14, Section 1273.10) - a.
-Fourteen (14) feet, unobstructed horizontal clearance. - b.
+Sixteen Fourteen (16) (14) feet, unobstructed horizontal clearance. - b.
 The County Fire Warden may approve widths of twelve (12) feet for short distances.
 The lesser widths may be utilized at bridges, culverts, gates, and cattle guards, and in areas where unique topographic conditions exist. - 2.
 Driveways exceeding 150 feet in length, but less than 800 feet in length, shall provide a turnout near the midpoint of the driveway.
 Where the driveway exceeds 800 feet, turnouts shall be provided no more than 400 feet apart.
 (CCR T.14, Section 1273.10) - 3.
 Shoulders One (1) foot wide on each side of driveway. - 4.
 Vertical clearance, fifteen (15) feet, unobstructed.
 (CCR T.14, Section 1273.10) - 5.
-Driveway Roadway Surface - Capable of supporting a 40,000-pound load.
-Applicant shall provide engineering specifications to support design, if requested by the County Fire Warden. - b.
-All-weather surface width of not less than ten (10) feet of the driveway.
-Minimum surface thickness of 4" of compacted class 3 aggregate base rock. - 6.
-Driveway Roadway Radius (CCR T.14, Section 1273.04) - a.
-Horizontal curves shall have an inside radius of not less than 50 feet. - c.
-The length of vertical curves in roadways, exclusive of gutters, ditches, and drainage structures designed to hold or divert water, shall be not less than 100 feet.
+Driveway Roadway Surface - a.
+Capable of supporting a 40,000-pound load.
+Applicant shall provide engineering specifications to support design, if requested by the County Fire Warden.
+(CCR T.14, Section 1273.02) - b.
+All-weather surface width of not less than twelve ten (12) (10) feet of the driveway.
+Minimum surface thickness of 4" of compacted class 3 aggregate base rock.